mostafatalebi/druid/docs/development/extensions.md

 ```

 You only have to install the extension once.
 Then, add `"druid-example-extension"` to
 `druid.extensions.loadList` in common.runtime.properties to instruct Druid to load the extension.
+Also make sure you run this command in the root of your druid directory.

 > Please make sure all the Extensions related configuration properties listed [here](../configuration/index.md#extensions) are set correctly.